Inov-8 Roclite 305

 A unique underfoot cushioning material is used for the Inov-8 Roclite 305.
 Called the PowerFlow, it provides the runner with 15% better return of energy and 10% better shock absorption than regular mid-sole foams on the market.

-A Meta-Shank is added in the mid-sole.
+A Meta-Shank is added to the midsole.
 This rock plate shields the underside of the foot from potentially injurious objects or surfaces while traversing the great outdoors.

-A durable mesh material is used for the Inov-8 Roclite 305.
+Durable mesh material is used for the Inov-8 Roclite 305.
 It covers the foot and keeps it secure.
-Its breathable nature allows it to provide ventilation for the runner, even after long running sessions on the trail.
+Its breathable nature allows it to provide ventilation for the runner, even after long-running sessions on the trail.